Bishop Ramsey CE School

 How school placements work

-During the training year trainees will teach in 2 different Partner Schools.
-Trainees will be spend the majority of the year in 1 Partner School (where they were interviewed).
-The 2nd placement is for the duration of 6 weeks, whereby trainees will be placed in a contrasting school.
+During the training year, trainees will teach in 2 different Partner Schools.
+Trainees will spend the majority of the year in 1 Partner School (where they were interviewed).
+The 2nd placement is for the duration of 6 weeks, where trainees will be placed in a contrasting school.

 Most of the Partnership Schools are located within a few miles from the Lead School.
 Our Partner Schools have excellent public transport links including buses and the National Rail network (underground and overground).
 Full directions to the schools in the Partnership can be found on their websites.
 Central London is within easy reach.